 Executive Summary

 Operating business strategically is the only option for the companies that want to stay and expand in the market.
-A number of strategic plans and policies are devised by the businesses innovatively to get along with the ever emerging market challenges and to cope up with the globalized business environment.
-The phenomenon of globalization has changed the operating methods of businesses to great extent and strategic management has gained critical importance for the business firms.
-Daimler AG is an international business firm operating globally and managing to hold large market share by fine strategic policies, plans and decisions.
+A number of strategic plans and policies are devised by businesses innovatively to get along with the ever-emerging market challenges and to cope with the globalized business environment.
+The phenomenon of globalization has changed the operating methods of businesses to a great extent, and strategic management has gained critical importance for business firms.
+Daimler AG is an international business firm operating globally and managing to hold a large market share by fine strategic policies, plans and decisions.

 Applied Strategic Management